-The two key problems in landscaping equipment maintenance is:
+The two key problems in landscaping equipment maintenance are:

-(i) Since the business is seasonal, keeping the equipment safe and in a ready to operate condition when the crew need them at the job site is a challenge.
+(i) Since the business is seasonal, keeping the equipment safe and in a ready-to-operate condition when the crew needs them at the job site is a challenge.

 (ii) A variety of equipment is used in the landscaping business.
 It is a huge problem for the fleet manager to ensure proper usage and maintenance of equipment on a routine basis.

-Having a proactive maintenance strategy is integral to improve the equipment uptime.
-Many landscaping companies use landscaping management software to record, track, and monitor the equipment, and set a configurable preventive maintenance schedule to notify the crew member about the upcoming maintenance.
+Having a proactive maintenance strategy is integral to improving the equipment’s uptime.
+Many landscaping companies use either a landscaping management software or CMMS or an equipment maintenance program to record, track, and monitor the equipment, and set a configurable preventive maintenance schedule to notify the crew member about the upcoming maintenance.

-As the fleet manager gets the visibility into the inventory and historical usage data, they can track the equipment in use in real-time and bring a predictability in maintenance and service plan of equipment based on those historical usage data.
+As the fleet manager gets visibility into the inventory and historical usage data, they can track the equipment in use in real-time and bring predictability to the maintenance and service plans of equipment based on those historical usage data.

 9. Regulations and government guidelines

-There are similar guidelines related to planting, yard waste disposal, fertilizers and pesticide ordinances and taxes, which are often unnecessarily costly.
-What landscapers can do is to get more involved in their state level associations to stay on top of the regulations.
+There are similar guidelines related to planting, yard waste disposal, fertilizers, and pesticide ordinances and taxes, which are often unnecessarily costly.
+What landscapers can do is get more involved in their state-level associations to stay on top of the regulations.
 It could help them to engage in substantial lobbying activities to influence the decisions on pressing issues.

-On operations levels, companies can rely more on technology to keep their employees abreast with the latest regulations and guidelines.
-Having a knowledge base integrated with the internal systems which are accessible by the employees anytime, anywhere could help in keeping up with the regulatory standards.
+On operations levels, companies can rely more on technology to keep their employees abreast of the latest regulations and guidelines.
+Having the right inspection tools, historical records, and a knowledge-base integrated with the internal systems like field service platform that are accessible by the employees anytime, anywhere could help in keeping up with the regulatory standards.

-Landscaping contractors can conduct post work inspections that ask the workers to perform checklist based inspection to ensure they have followed the guidelines and validate with right proofs like images and videos help in compliances.
+Landscaping contractors can conduct post-work inspections that ask the workers to perform checklist-based inspections to ensure they have followed the guidelines and validated with the right proofs like images and videos help in compliance.